Yoshintame/grafana-dashbord-panel-generator/README.md

 ## Installation

-1. Make sure you have Python 3.X.X installed.fff
+1. Make sure you have Python 3.X.X installed

 2. Clone the repository: